A Sense Of Humor, Inc. has been helping to save lives through education since 1992.

 Enter my son, the side hustle king.
 Barely 20 at the time, he convinces the owner to take him on as an IT guy.
 Does my son have any experience in IT?
 Nope.
 Does he have complete and unwavering confidence in his ability to "fake it 'til he makes it?"
 Absolutely.

 A short time into his tenure, this kid of mine has seen enough of the operation to conclude that online defensive driving is a growth industry.
-After all, adoption of the internet is showing every indication of speeding up and drivers are showing not a single indication of slowing down.
+After all, the adoption of the internet showed every indication of speeding up, and drivers were not showing a single indication of slowing down.
 So he decides that I should write a course and that we'll go into business for ourselves.

-So we wrote the course, jumped through all the hoops for state approval, found some funding and hung our shingle on the interwebs.
+So we wrote the course, jumped through all the hoops for state approval, found some funding, and hung our shingle on the interwebs.
 Unfortunately, instead of the sound of cash registers ringing, we heard nothing but crickets.
-When it was all said and done, we weren't back to ground zero, but several steps into the basement.
-We found a buyer for the course, paid off our investor and signed a non-compete that should have kept us out of the defensive driving biz for the foreseeable future.
+We weren't back to ground zero but several steps into the basement when it was all said and done.
+We found a buyer for the course, paid off our investor, and signed a non-compete that should have kept us out of the defensive driving biz for the foreseeable future.
 Fortunately for me, I had a day job to get back to.
 For the kid, not so much.

 A year or so into operation, we were looking for different office space.
-Once again, that outside of the box thinking son of mine has an idea.
-Both of us have had a long relationship with the owner of A Sense of Humor and he has a facility with some extra space.
+Once again, that outside-of-the-box thinking son of mine has an idea.
+Both of us had a long relationship with the owner of A Sense of Humor, and he had a facility with some extra space.
 Not seeing the idea of two competitors sharing the same space to be an impediment, he schedules an appointment to talk to the owner about leasing us a space.
 I wish him luck on his fool's errand and get on with my day.

-Several hours after his meeting started, I get a call from my partner/son who tells me the meeting took a turn that he had not expected.
+Several hours after his meeting started, I got a call from my partner/son, and he tells me the meeting had taken a turn that he had not expected.
 While my mind turned to him being laughed (or forcibly shoved) out of the office, he tells me that the owner proposed a counter offer.
 Instead of renting a space, why don't we just buy the building and the business along with it?
 So that's exactly what we did.

-A fresh interface, free audio read-along and printable certificates are just a handful of the reasons that taking a course from one of the oldest names in online defensive driving is the easy choice.
-What are you waiting for?
+A fresh interface, free audio read-along, and printable certificates are just a handful of the reasons that taking a course from one of the oldest names in online defensive driving is the easy choice.
+So what are you waiting for?
 Get started today!